rokopt/spec/src/architecture/m1/ethereum-bridge.md

 # Ethereum bridge

 The M1 Ethereum bridge exists to mint wrapped ETH tokens on M1 which naturally can be redeemed on Ethereum at a later time.
-The M1 Ethereum bridge might allow for transferring XAN tokens (Anoma's native tokens) from M1 to Ethereum in the future, but that will be added in a future version of the bridge spec.
+Furthermore, it allows the minting of wrapped tokens on Ethereum backed by escrowed assets on M1.

 The M1 Ethereum bridge system consists of:
 * Ethereum state inclusion onto M1.